bbperry/slowboat-frontend-new/README.md

 * create and login to an account.
 * see events the seller will be at selling fish in person.
 * choose amount of fish they would like to buy and add to a shopping cart.
-* purchase fish using SquareUp and select a pickup location.
+* purchase fish using Stripe and select a pickup location.
 * see past purchases in an order history.
 * post testimonials about the product.